 Foreign currency denominated intercompany receivables and payables are included in sensitivity analysis for foreign exchange risk.
 These balances are eliminated in consolidated balance sheet but their effect on profit or loss of their currency revaluation is not fully eliminated.
 Therefore, the total amounts of exposure to foreign exchange risk do not equal to respective items reported on consolidated balance sheet.

 Off-balance sheet assets and liabilities include payables and receivables from forward exchange contracts (refer to Note 26 - Financial instruments for more details).

-The following significant exchange rates applied during the period:
+The followina significant exchange rates a